rarebreed/protean-service/retro/README.md

 - CRPG: Computer Roleplaying Game
 - CARPG: Computer Assisted Roleplaying Game

-The last one, CARPG is probably new, because AFAIK, I just made it up.
+The last one, CARPG, is probably new because AFAIK, I just made it up.
 It stands for Computer Assisted Role Playing Game.
 In a PPRPG, you don't need anything electronic at all.
 Just some paper, pens, the rules, dice, and possibly maps, screens, and other gaming miscellania.
 Retro isn't really meant for this kind of play style, though in theory, you could print out the rules and character sheets.